jackmcarthur/bgw_quick_start/README.md

 * Convert the `WFN`/`WFNq` files to the HDF5 format with `wfn2hdf.x BIN WFN WFN.h5`, then add the `use_wfn_hdf5` flags to `epsilon.inp`,`sigma.inp`, etc. This allows for faster I/O.
 * Use [Parabands with Stochastic Pseudobands](http://manual.berkeleygw.org/4.0/parabands-overview/), a module inside BerkeleyGW to effectively compress hundreds of unoccupied bands in `WFN.h5` by a factor of >50.
 This is a new and exciting feature in BerkeleyGW that can speed up `epsilon`/`sigma` calculations by 10x-1000x.
 (There are two ways to use pseudobands: the first is to perform a QE calculation on the occupied bands + at least one unoccupied band, then use the Parabands Fortran module with the input files above.
 This is generally faster than QE but is not compatible with DFT+U. For DFT+U, you can calculate all desired band with QE and use `pseudobands.py` to compress the QE wavefunctions; this works in all cases).

+## Epsilon
+* There are three possible values for the `frequency_dependence` flag.
+The default is to calculate only the zero-frequency dielectric matrix.
+This is used in the Hybertsen-Louie Generalized Plasmon Pole Model (GPP), which offers ~0.1-0.2 eV accuracy of the QP energies near the Fermi energy at low cost.
+Another option is to compute the two frequencies used by the Godby-Needs Plasmon Pole Model, which is known to perform better in certain systems with localized electrons, see [[1]](https://journals.aps.org/prb/pdf/10.1103/PhysRevB.88.125205) and other literature.
+Full frequency calculations calculate the dielectric matrix across the whole frequency range, increasing accuracy and giving access to spectral functions and lifetimes.
+It is also more accurate further from the Fermi energy and in systems with localized d/f electrons, though it has a much greater cost.

+## Sigma
+* The (default) static remainder option in the code extrapolates trends from the finite sum-over-bands to the infinite sum limit.
+It is recommended in all cases.